 Dayboro Smart Watering Calculator

-Calculate how much and when to water your Dayboro garden using real rainfall data, soil moisture, and evapotranspiration from our local weather station
+How much and when to water your Dayboro garden, using live rainfall and soil data from my own station.

 Southeast Queensland's subtropical climate means watering needs change dramatically with the seasons.
-A 35°C January day with an ET rate of 7 mm can suck moisture out of your soil faster than you'd believe, while a mild 22°C winter day barely needs a drink.
-Throw in Dayboro's afternoon thunderstorms (that dump 30 mm in 20 minutes then vanish) and working out how much to water gets complicated fast.
-This calculator does the maths for you.
+A 35°C January day with an ET rate of 7mm can suck moisture out of your soil faster than you'd believe, while a mild 22°C winter day barely needs a drink.
+Throw in Dayboro's afternoon thunderstorms (that dump 30mm in 20 minutes then vanish) and working out how much to water gets complicated fast.
+My calculator does the maths for you.

 Smart Watering Calculator

-Real-time watering recommendations using live Dayboro weather station data
+Live watering recommendations using data from my own Dayboro weather station.

 Today's Watering Recommendation